akshay-3apr/BERT-PyTorch-Implementation/README.md

 <b>ELMo</b> used weighted sum of forward (<i>context before the token/word</i>) and backward (<i>context after the token/word</i>) pass generated, Intermediate Word vectors from two stacked biLM layers and raw vector generated from character convolutions to produce the final ELMo vector.
 This helped ELMo look at the past and future context, basically the whole sentence to generate the word vector, resulting in unique vector for Polysemy words.

 The true power of transfer learning in NLP was unleashed after <b>ULMFiT</b> (<i>Universal Language Model Fine-tuning</i>).
-The concept revolved around having an Language Model (LM) trained on generic corpora.
-These LMs were based on same ideology what ImageNet helped to acheive transfer learning in Computer Vision.
-The stages in transfer learnng <b>pretraining</b> and <b>Fine-tuning</b> which is still followed now started with ULMFiT.
+The concept revolved around having a Language Model (LM) trained on generic corpora.
+These LMs were based on same ideology what ImageNet helped to achieve transfer learning in Computer Vision.
+The stages in transfer learnng <b>pretraining</b> and <b>Fine-tuning</b> which is still followed started with ULMFiT.
 In pretraining stage the LMs will be trained to learn generic information over language corpora.
-When fine-tuning the pretrained model to a downstream task, we will train the model on task specific data.
-Only the last few layers are the ones that will be trained from scratch.
-Resulting in better accurracy as the initial layers had generic language understanding and last layers had task specific information.
-BERT is based on the same idea that fine-tuning a pre-trained language model can help the model achieve better results in the downstream tasks.
+While fine-tuning the pretrained model to a downstream task, we will train the model on task specific data.
+Only the last few layers will be trained from scratch.
+This will result in better accurracy as the initial layers had generic language understanding and last layers had task specific information.
+BERT is also based on the idea that fine-tuning a pre-trained language model can help the model achieve better results in the downstream tasks.

 Following ELMo and UMLFiT on the same ground, came <b>OpenAI GPT</b>(<i>Generative Pre-trained Transformers</i>).
 OpenAI GPT was based on Transformer based network, as suggested in Google Brains research paper "[Attention is all you need](https://papers.nips.cc/paper/7181-attention-is-all-you-need.pdf)".
 They replaced the whole LSTM architecture with encoder decoder layer stack.
-GPT also emphasized the importance of the Transformer framework, which has a simpler architecture and can train faster than an LSTM-based model.
+GPT also emphasized the importance of the Transformer framework, which has a simpler architecture and can train faster than LSTM-based model.
 It is also able to learn complex patterns in the data by using the Attention mechanism.
 This started the breaktrough for NLP <i>state of the art</i> frameworks using <b>Transformers</b> which includes BERT.

 <h2> Coming back to BERT... </h2>
-BERT surpass the unidirectionality constraints by using a “<i>Masked Language Model (MLM)</i>” pre-training objective.
+BERT surpasses the unidirectionality constraints by using a “<i>Masked Language Model (MLM)</i>” pre-training objective.
 MLM randomly masks some of the tokens from the input, and the objective is to predict the original vocabulary id of the masked word based only on its context.
 It enables the representation to fuse the left and the right context, which allows us to pretrain a deep bidirectional Transformer.
 In addition to the MLM, BERT also uses a “<i> next sequence prediction</i>” task that jointly pretrains text-pair representations.

 There are two steps involved in BERT: